aajonusnet/aajonusnet/md/QNA/Q&A Of June 8, 2003.md

 Q: I don't have a question except those [unintelligible].

 A: Because your liver may not be just being digesting.
 So you have to almost most of that you have [unintelligible].
 You want to gain weight.
 I have a lot of clients like you, but 55, 60 years old.
 And with that way, their whole life, not able to gain weight.
 And then they get on this diet and I say, you know, do a lubrication formula.
 She, you know, like a half a pound of meat at a time.
 And then the lubrication and one fellow who's six one, he's almost 60 years old now.
 68, 69...
-He was [unintellligible] all his life and all of a sudden, he's got this developing all over his [unintelligible].
+He was [unintelligible] all his life and all of a sudden, he's got this developing all over his [unintelligible].
 He says, listen, can you bodybuild on this diet?
 I said yeah, sure you can.
 Make sure you eat an extra meat meal.
 So you've got two meals right now.
 You eat up to a pound at a time.
 And with a full lubrication formula, at least two to three eggs and at least three ounces of butter.
 And a couple of tablespoons of lemon.
 So he started doing that in two and a half months.
 He had four inches on his arms and six inches on his chest.
 Everybody at the gym accused him.
 He's on steroids.
 I'm telling you, it's just the meat.
 No, no, no, no. He's still developing.
 And here's a guy who looks like, you know, Schwarzenegger.
 He doesn't work out that much.

 Q: [unintelligible]